aknackiron/testdroid-documentation/user-manuals/testdroid-cloud/account/index.md

 ![]({{site.github.url}}/assets/account/account-004.png)

 The next step is to select a plan you want to use.
-These plans will give you access to all our devices at Testdroid Cloud and more features and capabilities to make your test automation and manual testing on cloud smoother.
+These plans will give you access to all our devices at Bitbar Testing and more features and capabilities to make your test automation and manual testing on cloud smoother.
 For accurate and up-to-date information, please check the current available plans and included features from